 Search Tips / Navigating This Site

-The tips below, or direct personal help, can make it easier to find just what you’re looking for.
-Feel free to contact me.
+The tips below may make it easier to find just what you’re looking for.
+Please feel free to contact me.

 What’s on the site

 There are over 450 posts and pages on this site.
 And while the root URL, “marilynch.com/blog,” refers to the site as a blog, most posts and pages are not typical blog length (short).
 This site’s material often leans more toward long-form journalism.

 Throughout this page, you’ll find the following topics, and others, addressed: